TekCookie75/TekCookie75.github.io/_posts/2024-10-03-Infrastructure-as-Code-gitea-meets-coreOS.md

         - ssh-rsa AAAA...
 ```

-If you do not have the possibility to used SSH for some reason, you can add a password to the `core` user as well.
-The following sample will demonstrate this.
-By using a password you will be enabled to log in into CoreOS from the console later one.
-Especially during development and testing this can be an advantage, however make sure to later remove this section from your configuration when transiting to production environment.
+If you do not have the possibility to use SSH in your development environment for some reason, you can add a password to the `core` user as well, however for security reasons consider removing the password instance before transitioning to a productive environment.

+By using a password you will be enabled to log into CoreOS from the console.
+Especially during development and testing this can be an advantage, however once again, make sure to later remove this section from your configuration when transitioning to production environment or replace it by a very secure password!

 To generate a password hash we have to use `mkpassword` utility from the `whois` package.
 Since some distribution will ship with slightly different implementations of `mkpassword`, I would recommend to use `podman` or `docker` to generate the password by the following command: